stmDAO/smarterp-cai-evaluation/README.md

 - French
 - German

-Not all features are ready to be evaluated in all languages at this point in time; this benchmark will be updated as they become ready.
+Not all features are ready to be evaluated in all languages at this point in time; this evaluation will be updated as they become ready.

 ### Topic selection
 We started evaluating the system, mimicking the typical workflow we can expect from conference interpreters.
 In the first place, the interpreter has to gather information related to the session topic, possibly the agenda with the names of the participants in the session and several documents about the contents that will be discussed in the interpreting session.

-We chose the following topics trying to cover diverse situations where interpreters can benefit from the system's assistance:
+We chose the following topics trying to cover diverse situations where interpreters can benefit from the tool's assistance:
 - Boring (Tunnel Boring Machines)
 - Concrete
 - Fasting (Therapeutical fasting)